tamanyan/lmn-concurrent-hashmap/README.md

-LmnConcurrentMap
+Lmn-concurrent-hashmap
 ===========

-C library of concurrent maps (hash tables, trees) with high performance for parallel model checking
+C library of concurrent hashmaps with high performance for parallel model checking

 ## Requirements